 Human Rights up Front has Fallen Off the Radar

 At the UN Secretariat, Secretary-General Guterres has given scant attention to HRuF.
-Although Guterres has said he will work “in the spirit” of HRuF, he has not taken any action to promulgate it within UN field offices.
+Although he has said he will work “in the spirit” of HRuF, he has not taken any action to promulgate it within UN field offices.
 In fact, it seems to have fallen off the radar altogether.

 Since it was launched in 2013, the UN has not provided the HRuF initiative with adequate direction and enforcement for it to thrive.
 Resident Coordinators and UN agencies have little awareness of the initiative.
 The policy itself has been unclear in terms of what action UN humanitarian and development staff should take.
 There has also been no monitoring of or impetus given to implementation by UN country teams and therefore no accountability.